JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 ## References

-Smolin, L. "The Life of the Cosmos."
+Smolin, L. “The Life of the Cosmos.”
 (Oxford University Press, 1997)

 # Antigravity is Back.